ARM-software/SCP-firmware/module/scmi_perf/doc/perf_plugins_handler.md

 ### With (performance) plugins

 In a scenario where some additional modules need to affect the performance limits, these are called prior to submit the request to DVFS.
-The plugin handler calls each of the plugins with the information regarding the performance request.
+The plugins handler calls each of the plugins with the information regarding the performance request.
 In the same call, plugins can adjust the performance request according to their internal algorithms.

-Once all the plugins have been called, the plugin handler will provide SCMI performance with the adjusted performance limits which, in turn, will submit the request to DVFS accordingly.
+Once all the plugins have been called, the plugins handler will provide SCMI performance with the adjusted performance limits which, in turn, will submit the request to DVFS accordingly.